adbsalam/snapit-plugin/README.md

 ## Features

 Snapit is a powerful tool designed to automate the generation of Paparazzi tests by simple adding ```@Snapit``` Annotation on ```@Preview``` Functions, significantly reducing the time and resources required for creating snapshot tests.
 It leverages the ```@Preview``` Composables feature from the codebase, making it easy to implement and utilize.
 With Snapit, you can streamline your testing process and ensure the quality and reliability of your code.

 ## Implementation

-Apply plugin to your module
+Apply [Snapit-Gradle Plugin](https://plugins.gradle.org/plugin/uk.adbsalam.snapit) plugin to your module.
+[GithubRepo](https://github.com/MuhammadAbdulSalam/snapit-plugin)

 In your ```build.gradle.kts``` apply plugin